 - Develop plans for volunteer work, employment or education.

-- Graduation from a BC secondary school or the equivalent (or meet KPU's mature student status 19+)
+- Graduation from a BC secondary school (or meet KPU's mature student status 19+)

 - Permanent disability or combination of learning difficulties that hinder scholastic success